-Future work will include the development of more sophisticated smoothing techniques that are optimised for anisotropic quadrilateral elements.
-The creation of hexahedral boundary layers for anisotropic volume meshes will also be of interest as well as the parallelisation of the techniques developed in this context.
+Future work will include the development of more sophisticated smoothing techniques that are optimized for anisotropic quadrilaterals.
+The creation of hexahedral boundary layers for anisotropic volume meshes will also be of interest as well as the parallelization of the techniques developed in this context.